 - Trapped in Another World

-- Unconventional Formatting: The Mouse's "long and sad tale" is given as a poem in the shape of his own tail.
+- Unconventional Formatting: The Mouse's "long and sad tale" is given as a concrete poem in the shape of his own tail.
 Compare calligrams and ASCII Art.

 - Unicorn: Fighting with the Lion for the crown, and appearing as a character, in Looking Glass.
 (Based on the Royal Arms.)